Investment and risk control process

 Operational level

-An internal Investment Committee determines the tactical allocation on an operational level.
-Within the strategically prescribed range, it adjusts the currency allocation, the duration or the amount allocated to different investment categories.
-In this way, it adapts allocation to suit changing market conditions.
-The management of the individual portfolios is the responsibility of Portfolio Management.
-The majority of assets are managed internally.
-Portfolios from the Asia-Pacific region are managed by internal SNB portfolio managers in the Singapore branch office.
-Its activities, especially trade and portfolio management, are fully integrated into the investment and risk control process in Switzerland.
-External asset managers are used to benchmark internal portfolio management and obtain efficient access to new investment categories.
-At operational level, responsibilities for monetary policy and investment policy are organised in such a way as to avoid conflicts of interest.
+The Investment Committee, an internal body, decides on the tactical allocation of the foreign currency investments at operational level.
+It may deviate from the strategy within the prescribed ranges set by the Governing Board for currency weightings, bond durations and allocations to the various asset classes.
+Portfolio Management ultimately manages the individual portfolios.
+The vast majority of assets are managed internally.
+The Asia-Pacific portfolios are managed by SNB portfolio managers in the Singapore branch office.
+Its activities, especially trading and portfolio management, are fully integrated into the investment and risk control process in Switzerland.
+External asset managers are used to benchmark internal portfolio management and obtain efficient access to new asset classes.
+At operational level, responsibilities for monetary policy and investment policy transactions are organised in such a way as to avoid conflicts of interest.

 Risk management